Each year, the Student Union oversees the election of new and enthusiastic Student Reps.

 Programme Forums are for everyone on your course.
 Your HoP should convene this once a term.
 If you can’t see it in your calendar ask your HoP for the date and ask them if they can add it to the course calendar.
 If there are particular points you would like to bring up, send an agenda ahead of the meeting so that your HoP knows what to expect.
 It is important to note that the programme forum is for discussing any issues that you are facing as students, not only programme related issues.
 Let your HoP know what is going on.

 Once a Month

 Attendees: HoP, Senior Tutor(s), Programme Reps.

 This is a chance for Reps to relay information to and from your programme leaders more concisely.
 It is also an opportunity to build a good relationship with your tutors, give them a feel for how your peers are responding to the course and get any niggles ironed out.
 Things discussed in this meeting should inform the agenda for your Programme Forum.
 Once again, prompt your HoP to make sure these are scheduled.

 Once a Term

-Attendees: SU Co-President, School Dean, Programme Reps, School Reps, EDI Reps.
+Attendees: SU Co-President, School Dean, HoPs, School GM, Programme Reps, EDI Reps.

 Once a term you will meet with all reps from your school (Architecture, Arts and Humanities, Communication or Design) along with the Dean of your school and one of the SU Co-Presidents.
-These are a great opportunity to let us know about programme specific issues faced across your school.
+This is a great opportunity to let us know about programme specific issues faced across your school.